Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 The two official English-language fee sources (MOIC portal and InvestLaos) are listed in the overview table above.
 Neither is recently dated, and neither covers the full general-employee process.

-The MOIC portal was last modified in 2020, so exact fee figures from it should be treated as items until re-confirmed.
-The InvestLaos page is scoped to investment and One-Stop Service workflows, so its published visa figures should be read as route-specific reference figures, not as a general employee fee schedule.
+The MOIC portal was last modified in 2020, so figures from it should be treated as reference points until re-confirmed.
+The InvestLaos page is scoped to investment and One-Stop Service workflows, so its visa figures should be read as route-specific, not as a general employee fee schedule.
 Work Permit fees are administered separately by the Ministry of Labour and are not included in either schedule.

 Confirm the current total with the Consular Department and your employer before budgeting.
 Consular visa collection fees, notarisation costs, and border-crossing travel are not included in any official schedule.